 (11) The full Court shall review the findings of fact, conclusions of law and recommendations of the Judge designated by the Chief Judge to hear the matter, the transcript of the hearings and the briefs previously filed with the Court, if any.
 The record may be supplemented by the filing of briefs pursuant to a schedule fixed by the Chief Judge for review on the record and briefs, without oral argument, by the full Court.
-The full Court shall take whatever action it deems appropriate including, but not limited to, the dismissal of the action, private reprimand, the issuance of a public reprimand, suspension or disbarmentdiscipline, as set forth in L.Civ.R.
+The full Court shall take whatever action it deems appropriate including, but not limited to, the dismissal of the action, private reprimand, the issuance of public discipline, as set forth in L.CivR.
 104.1(d)(1), and the imposition of fees and expenses of the Court and/or investigating counsel, as set forth in L.Civ.R.
 104.1(k).